zscaler/terraform-aws-zpa-app-connector-modules/README.md

 6. Subscribe and accept terms of using Zscaler App Connector image at [this link](https://aws.amazon.com/marketplace/pp/prodview-epy3md7fcvk4g)

 ### Zscaler requirements
+This module leverages the Zscaler Private Access [ZPA Terraform Provider](https://registry.terraform.io/providers/zscaler/zpa/latest/docs) for the automated onboarding process.
+Before proceeding make sure you have the following pre-requistes ready.

-7. A valid Zscaler Private Access subscription and portal access
+1. A valid Zscaler Private Access subscription and portal access
-8. Zscaler ZPA API Keys.
-Details on how to find and generate ZPA API keys can be located here: https://help.zscaler.com/zpa/about-api-keys#:~:text=An%20API%20key%20is%20required,from%20the%20API%20Keys%20page
+2. Zscaler ZPA API Keys.
+Details on how to find and generate ZPA API keys can be located [here](https://help.zscaler.com/zpa/about-api-keys#:~:text=An%20API%20key%20is%20required,from%20the%20API%20Keys%20page)
 - Client ID
 - Client Secret
 - Customer ID
-9. (Optional) An existing App Connector Group and Provisioning Key.
+3. (Optional) An existing App Connector Group and Provisioning Key.
 Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Connector Group and Provisioning Key

 See: [Zscaler App Connector AWS Deployment Guide](https://help.zscaler.com/zpa/connector-deployment-guide-amazon-web-services) for additional prerequisite provisioning steps.